damientheytaz/SwissCanSat_DOPPLER/Ground_Station/README.md

 ## 1. Raspberry Pi Pico

-The Raspberry Pi Pico serves as a mini-computer that controls and communicates with the two other components.
+The Raspberry Pi Pico serves as a mini-computer that controls and communicates with the two other components using the code.py file.
 https://www.raspberrypi.com/products/raspberry-pi-pico/

 ## 2. Radio